SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 Duration: 0:05:00

 💡 **Know your Audience**
 The events which you have are used to enable real-time collaboration between systems and solve a problem for a specific industry and organization.
-These events are integrated into applications by software developers/engineers but they are not all the same and can be decomposed into:
+These events are integrated into applications by software developers/engineers, but they are not all the same and can be decomposed into:

 - **Decision Makers** - Some people in the organization are looking and evaluating the events and schemas available in order to decide if it makes sense to have the development team further explore the service.
 They are evaluating with a problem in mind and are looking to see if the events registered within the Event Portal can be used to solve that problem.
 In many cases they will not be the ones writing the code that solves the problem but are extremely important as they drive the decision as to if the effort to use it will be undertaken.
 Examples of these types of decision makers include but are not limited to: CTO, Product Managers, Data Analysts and Data Scientists/Engineers.
 - **Users** - These are the people who will be directly consuming and developing using the events and schemas defined in the event portal.
-Typically, the decision to use an event/schemas has been made and they need to understand the event, how it applies to their use case and how to integrate with it.
+Typically, the decision to use an event/schemas has been made, and they need to understand the event, how it applies to their use case and how to integrate with it.
 They are critical to enable as they are always short on time and are the last link to getting an event to be reused.
-In addition, these users are the ones creating the documentation to enable others if they are the author of an event or schema so they are critical to the maintainability of the event-driven ecosystem of documentation.
+In addition, these users are the ones creating the documentation to enable others if they are the author of an event or schema, so they are critical to the maintainability of the event-driven ecosystem of documentation.
 Examples of users include but are not limited to integration engineers, front end developer, backend developer.

 💡 **Capture Business Point of View and Moment**